morganstanley/needle/readme.md

 ## Conditional

-The conditional cache strategy is useful if you which to evict items from memory based on some specific condition.
-Example below.
+The conditional cache strategy allows you to evict items from the cache based on a custom condition.
+You provide a predicate function that receives the instance and returns `true` if the item should be evicted.
+This gives you fine-grained control over cache behavior, enabling scenarios like time-based, state-based, or environment-based eviction.
+Example:

 ```typescript
 //Using the decorator